dudung/soal/_posts/comp/2021-01-03-single-ray-reflection-site-on-sphere.md

 ## finding reflection site
-In the `main` function the use of previous function can be as follow
+In the `main` function the use of two previous functions can be as follow

 ```javascript
 var t_0 = 0;